 Start your app using the tunnel to get fast feedback without needing to redeploy.
 Run the following command:

-Make a request to the URL provided above in a web browser or using the curl utility.
+Make a request to the URL provided by in a web browser or using the utility.

-Note, is only available in the environment.
-See the environment restrictions on the Environments for details.
+is only available in the environment.
+See the environment restrictions on the environments and versions page for details.

 Once you have completed development of the function, you can add a scheduled trigger to your :

 modules: scheduledTrigger: - key: my-scheduled-trigger function: '<your-function-key>' interval: hour